Getting married?🥂 Get a free consultation with the artist, Danny 🧑🎨️. Click here to start!

 Most frequently asked questions

-Remember, that as long as you have set the date and know the location of your wedding, it is never too early to order your ketubah.
+The process of back-and-forth corrections and approval can sometimes be quick and sometimes be lengthy.
+Remember, that, if you have set the date and know the location of your wedding, it is never too early to order your ketubah.

 These tips may help.